scala-steward/github4s/docs/docs/docs.md

 `user1` in this case is a `IO[GHResponse[User]]`.

+## Error handling

+Depending on the response issued by GitHub, you might find yourself in the unhappy path of `GHResponse`.
+In this case you will have a `Left` as `GHResponse#result` which contains a `GHError`.

+The `GHError` ADT defines different cases based on the response's status code:
+- 400 maps to `BadRequestError`
+- 401   ->    `UnauthorizedError`
+- 403   ->    `ForbiddenError`
+- 404   ->    `NotFoundError`
+- 422   ->    `UnprocessableEntityError`
+- 423   ->    `RateLimitExceededError`

+Thanks to these, you can fine-grain your logic according to your needs.
+E.g. if you're hitting a `RateLimitExceededError`, it might be worth it to inspect the headers and wait accordingly before retrying your request.

+We support an extensive set of errors.
+However, since GitHub's documentation regarding errors is sparse, it's definitely possible, or rather extremly likely, that this set of supported errors is not exhaustive.

+If you find an unsupported error, which translates into either:
+- `UnhandledResponseError` which corresponds to a status code which was not handled, or
+- `JsonParsingError` which indicates that the JSON sent back by GitHub couldn't be decoded into the case classes defined by github4s, please create an issue at https://github.com/47degrees/github4s/issues.

+## Using different effect types

+Github4s supports different effect types which we will go through next.

 ### Using `F[_]: cats.effect.Sync`

 Any type with a `cats.effect.Sync` instance can be used with this example, such as